Best Next.js examples in 2024

 As a workspace, Invision has many people using it daily.
-And their site is filled with colorful and dynamic elements from videos to images.
-Thanks to Next.js, their speed does not crumble under the pressure.
+And their site is filled with colorful and dynamic elements, from videos to images.
+Thanks to Next.js, their speed does not crumble under pressure.
 Users will find that even with the amount of content and traffic, pages load effortlessly, reducing the time users wait.

 Nintendo’s desktop and mobile sites appear seamless to users.
 The navigation bar has a layout that keeps the user moving.
 When a user clicks on a page, the next loads in only a couple of milliseconds.
 The site is also filled with images.
-Smaller images used throughout the site appear clear and do not lose any bit of quality.
+Smaller images used throughout the site appear clear and do not lose quality.

 Scrolling through, users will find the organization of the Verge intuitive.
 Having a large amount of content, Verge uses a split screen where one side moves slower than the other.
 This allows specific articles to stand out to the user.
 Plus, their unique site uses many smaller photos with great quality.